risk-first/website/menagerie/Software-Dependency-Risk.md

 There are a couple of ways to do this:

 - **Standards**:  If component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
 Write **A** to those standards, and find a cheap, simple implementation to test with.
 This gives you time to sort out exactly what implementation of **B** you're going for.
 This is not a great long-term solution, because obviously, you're not using the _real_ dependency- you might get surprised when the behaviour of the real component is subtly different.
 But it can reduce [Schedule Risk](Scarcity-Risk#schedule-risk) in the short-term.
 - **Coding To Interfaces**:  If standards aren't an option, but the surface area of **B** that **A** uses is quite small and obvious, you can write a small interface for it, and work behind that, using a [Mock](https://en.wikipedia.org/wiki/Mock_object) for **B** while you're waiting for finished component.
-Write the interface to cover only what **A** _needs_, rather than everything that **B** _does_ in order to minimize the risk of [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).
+Write the interface to cover only what **A** _needs_, rather than everything that **B** _does_ in order to minimise the risk of [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).

 ![Coding to a standard on an interface breaks the dependency on unwritten software](images/kite9/software-dependency-unwritten-2.png)

 ### Conway's Law

-If the dependency is being written by another person, another team or in another country, communication risks pile up.<!-- tweet-end -->  When this happens, you will want to minimize _as much as possible_ the interface complexity, since the more complex the interface, the worse the [Communication Risk](Communication-Risk) will be.
-The tendency then is to make the interfaces between teams or people _as simple as possible_, modularizing along these organisational boundaries.
+If the dependency is being written by another person, another team or in another country, communication risks pile up.<!-- tweet-end -->  When this happens, you will want to minimise _as much as possible_ the interface complexity, since the more complex the interface, the worse the [Communication Risk](Communication-Risk) will be.
+The tendency then is to make the interfaces between teams or people _as simple as possible_, modularising along these organisational boundaries.

 In essence, this is [Conway's Law](https://en.wikipedia.org/wiki/Conways_law):

-> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conways_law) <!-- tweet-end -->
+> "organisations which design systems ... are constrained to produce designs which are copies of the communication structures of these organisations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conways_law) <!-- tweet-end -->

 ### 2. Software Libraries